We style the UI with the help of the HTML5 Boilerplate CSS

 background colors and other styles.
 Thus, in various HTML pages you may

-find DOM structures as shown below, where the div
+find DOM structures as shown below, where the div element

-attribute is used as container for
+containing the @class attribute is used as container for

 styling purposes: